oirtas/triplicate/README.md

 Goals:
-To automatically add 2 rows with the same string value, for this case to generate  on a Cisco router.
+<br/>To automatically add 2 rows with the same string value, for this case to generate  on a Cisco router.
 <br/>(show interface &lt;interface ID> | in CRC)

 How to run the script: